AltaPay/plugin-magento2-community/README.md

 ** Version 3.2.0

     * Improvements:
-        - Support catalog discount in combination to cart discount
+        - Add support when cart and catalog rules are applied simultaneously
-        - Make text "No saved credit cards." translatable
+        - Make text "No saved credit cards" translatable

 ** Version 3.1.9